How will a Gastric Sleeve affect your eating habits?

 Week 1 Intake Clear Liquids Only

-- In the first week after your gastric sleeve surgery, you may be allowed to take in ONLY clear liquids such as water, fresh juices, soups and broths.
+- In the first week after your gastric sleeve surgery, you may be told to take in ONLY clear liquids such as; water, fresh juices, soups and broths.

 - Avoid any carbonated beverages or other drinks with added sugars.

-- Typically, you’ll be advised to take small sips and to take these liquids in very slowly.
+- Take small sips and consume these liquids in very slowly.

 - Decaffeinated tea and coffee are usually okay soon after Surgery

-- Check with your Surgeon as they might NOT be permitted for you or in relation to your specific procedure.
+- Check with your Surgeon as they might NOT permit certain things for you or in relation to your specific procedure.